sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 1. Your old cellmate, who insisted they were innocent.
 2. The cruel guard who made your time incarcerated even more miserable.
 3. The leader of the prison gang you joined or avoided joining at all costs.
-4. The attorney who swore theyíd get you released.
+4. The attorney who swore they√≠d get you released.
 5. The (perhaps former) friend that you took the fall for.
 6. The greedy guard who smuggled contraband for you.
-7. The prison ìfixerî who knew how to get whatever illicit goods you wanted.
+7. The prison √¨fixer√Æ who knew how to get whatever illicit goods you wanted.
 8. The only other member of your escape team who made it out.
 9. The cop who busted you.
 10. The one person who always visited you.